How 1-to-1 Tuition Helps Pupils Develop Growth Mindset

 Embed it in training

 From the very start of their Initial Tutor Training (ITT) and throughout Continuous Professional Development (CPD) our tutors are taught the importance of developing a Growth Mindset, and given specific techniques to help children they work with to tackle new challenges with enthusiasm and confidence.
-While they follow curriculum lessons and a structured plan, tutors are also encouraged to have autonomy over their own work, and choose their own path through a lesson as they feel best suits the learner.
+While they follow curriculum lessons and a structured plan, tutors are also encouraged to have autonomy over their own work, and choose their own teaching strategies to use during a lesson as they feel best suits the learner.

 Each pupil is rewarded not for success but for the effort they’ve put into solving a problem.
 At the end of each session a tutor will provide online feedback to the class teacher not just about the child’s attainment but also their willingness to learn, and their effort.